albinekcom/Lottery/README.md

 ## Usage

-Clone, build project and run with values for arguments `minimumNumber`, `maximumNumber` and `count`.
+Clone the repository and run with values for arguments `minimumNumber`, `maximumNumber` and `count`.

 ```bash
 $ git clone https://github.com/albinekcom/Lottery.git